bemcho/home-ai/README.md

 Download from https://github.com/bemcho/home-ai.

 ## Usage
+   if you want to build opencv from source in order to get java wrapper and libs generated you need
+    - python2.7+
+    - ant

    install opencv (If you are on Windows x64 skip this just add existing jars to the local repo {see: Locally install the jars})

     sudo port install opencv +java -no_static +cuda +ffmpeg +tbb